Korean, Edit

 ⑴ Prefers asexual reproduction, but undergoes sexual reproduction under unfavorable conditions

-⑵ Mitochondria inherited from both parents during sexual reproduction
+⑵ Mitochondria are inherited from both parents during sexual reproduction

 4. Virus